patrickmsTI/RedTechnologies/README.md

 # Build the application
 # Run the application in the desired browser
 # For your convenience, the swagger application will be open for testing the api
-# To autenticathe, use the Login endpoint with username="admin" and password="admin" to generate the Token.
+# To authenticate, use the Login endpoint with username="admin" and password="admin" to generate the Token.
 Copy the generated token and past on authorize of Swagger
 ```